 Vacation requests must be submitted for approval in MedHub.
 Vacations must be cleared with the respective Site Director and Urology Program Director at least three months in advance.
 Requests occurring at least three months in advance are generally granted.
 Requests occurring less than three months from the start of the vacation must be specifically approved by the Site Director and Program Director and, when applicable, by the Chief Resident of that rotation.
 Surgical logs and chart dictations must be caught up before leaving on vacation.
-Fifteen business days of vacation and six weekend days are allowed per year.
+Fifteen business days of vacation.
 Vacation days must be balanced amongst rotations.